 Step 5.
 Based on the information in the escalation request, the capabilities of the escalation recipient as well as its observations of the evaluated network state, the escalation recipient decides whether it can undertake the escalation or not.

 Step 6.
-The escalation recipient can notify (send an acceptane of) the escalation request.
+The escalation recipient can notify (send an acceptance of) the escalation request.

 Step 7.
 For an accepted escalation request, the escalation recipient derives an outcomes for the request